It’s a common road, about three miles long—

 A perfect terminus, but not yet mine.

 I turn around and drive back down the road,

 plunging headlong into the blinding gold.

-Jess Levens is a poet and photographer based in Holliston, Massachusetts, where he lives with his wife, sons and dogs.
-He draws inspiration from New England’s woods and waters, as well as the sharp-tongued women and men who roamed there before.
-Jess is a Marine Corps veteran and alumnis of Northeastern University.
-Follow Jess on Twitter at @levensworks
+Jess Levens is a poet and photographer who lives with his wife, sons and dogs in New England, where he draws inspiration from the region’s landscapes and history.
+His poetry has been published in The Dillydoun Review and Prometheus Dreaming.
+Jess is a Marine Corps veteran and Northeastern University alum.
+Follow him on Twitter and Instagram @levensworks.